ReveRoyl/ReveRoyl.github.io/source/_posts/master project.md

 ## Forth meeting

+### Objective:

+We have tested existing code, the following step is to try different models to predict.

+My supervisor’s suggestion is to use haiku trying CNN.

 ```
 pip install -upgrade jax optax dm-haiku
 ```

+to be learnt:

-rectifier RELU
+active function: rectifier RELU

+### Result:

-## New model selection
+New model selection: CNN with Haiku

-CNN: Haiku

 # May 14th

-Find a serious bug: concatenated data was not used correctly.
-The result should be lowering the mean accuracy.
+Find a  bug: concatenated data was not giving a correct result.
+The better performance was because of the randomness of every time training.
+The concatenated data won’t give a better prediction.

+possible solution: transfer learning instead of directly concatenation.

 # May 16th

+### Objective

 learning deep learning courses (Andrew Ng) in coursera

+### Result:

-In the context of artificial neural networks, the rectifier or ReLU (Rectified Linear Unit) activation function[1][2] is an activation function defined as the positive part of its argument.
+In the context of artificial neural networks, the rectifier or ReLU (Rectified Linear Unit) activation function is an activation function defined as the positive part of its argument.

-## Convolution
+#### Convolution

-Types of layer in a CN:
+Types of layer in a CNN:

 - Covolution
 - Pooling